gylraj/ejabberd/README.md

 2. A Factory pattern, but for someone that is not used with Ejabberd server it' hard to work with and no autocompletion within IDE
 3. Proxy: Same as above: no autocomplete
 4. Traits: Winner!
 A lot of wrappers, a lot of methods but we should split them in traits and reuse what we can reuse
+## Added Disclaimer
+I really need this functions and can't wait for updates.
+I admire the owner and creator of this project.
+I just want to test my skills and add function for the missing api.